ethereum/pm/Breakout-Room/4844-readiness-checklist.md

 # EIP-4844 Readiness Checklist

-This document is meant to capture various tasks that need to be completed before EIP-4844 is ready to be scheduled for mainnet deployement.
+This document is meant to capture various tasks that need to be completed before EIP-4844 is ready to be scheduled for mainnet deployement. **Last updated Sept 8, 2023**.

 ## Specs